 There are a few residential properties adjacent to the A47.
 One is located on Sutton Heath Road (Heath House) and the other is north of the existing Nene Way roundabout (Lower Lodge Farm).
-Wansford, Sutton and Upton are the nearest residential areas to the Proposed Scheme.
+Wansford, Sutton and Upton are the nearest residential areas to the Project.

-More detail on the Project location and the design progression, including alternatives considered are available in the Scheme Design Report (TR010039/APP/7.4):
+EIA Scoping Report: More detail on the project location and the design progression, including alternatives considered are available in the EIA Scoping Report (TR010039/APP/6.5) and at: